-The construction of park skis
+The construction of freestyle skis

 Freestyle skis often have a soft flex – both on the long side of the ski and torsional – making them resilient and flexible.
 Generally, this type of ski also has a wide tip, tail and middle/waist, and the construction consists of soft materials for better shock absorption.
-Twintip skis usually have a rockered tip and tail combined with a camber or flat middle.
+Twin tip skis usually have a rockered tip and tail combined with a camber or flat middle.

-Freestyle skis are trick skis
+Park skis are freestyle skis

-Some may refer to them as trick skis, but they are more frequently known as freestyle skis because they are suited for different freestyle disciplines, just as snowboards.
+Some may refer to them as park skis, but they are more frequently known as freestyle skis because they are suited for different freestyle disciplines, just as snowboards.
 Different freestyle disciplines have been part of the skiing scene for many years, but in the 1990s some skiers started to do tricks in parks made for snowboarding.
 The skiers needed a new type of skis for the new discipline, and soon several manufacturers started to produce skis with twin tip design.